petkraw/classifier/README.md

 json_folder_path should contain the following four folders.
 (1KG, ExAC, IRAN and real) The path is /data/8/projects/PEDIA/3_simulation/json_simulation

+For all external collaborators, please contact us for the training set via pedia@charite.de

 Therefore, if you run on solexa server, the command is
 ```python oop_pedia_classifier.py /data/8/projects/PEDIA/3_simulation/json_simulation```